alexbasista/pytfc/README.md

 # pytfc
-**pytfc** is an HTTP client library for the Terraform Cloud and Terraform Enterprise API.
+**pytfc** is a Python HTTP client library for the Terraform Cloud and Terraform Enterprise API.

 ```python
 import pytfc